-Ideal for: bachelors who need a small blender for coconut, masala and such minor chores.
+Ideal for: bachelors who need a small blender for coconut, masala, and doing minor grinding chores.
 Also a good option for new parents for blending baby food.
-As it is compact, you can carry it around on trips too.
+As it is compact, you can carry it around on travels too.
 It is also a good choice for powdering small quantities of spices.

-Wonderchef Nutriblender is the most compact option among the ones we have tried.
+Wonderchef Nutriblend is the most compact option among the ones we have tried.
 It takes minimal space on your countertop, thus making it an ideal option for those with a small kitchen.
 The blender is available in 5 colour options- black, white, purple, red and champagne.
-So, you can opt for the one that matches your kitchen’s ambience.
+So, you can opt for the one that matches your kitchen’s ambiance.